tcannonfodder/sunday-papers/README.md

 * **`content/archive.html`**: This is a basic archive page
 * **`content/stylesheet.css`**: This is the CSS file you can use to style your site
 * **`layouts/default.html`**: This is where you define the template used for your site
 * **`output/`**: This is where your exported site will be.
-Once your site is exported, you can copy and paste everything in this folder to your server!
+Once your site is exported, you can copy and paste everything in this folder to your hosting!

 ### How to build your site